getflywheel/legal/tos.md

 provisions of the Uniform Electronic Transactions Act as adopted in the State of Nebraska.

-### 9.18 Reference

-Client is advised to print a copy of this Agreement for its records, as the Agreement may need be referenced from time to time.

-IN WITNESS WHEREOF, the parties have caused this Agreement to be executed as of the date set forth above.

-**By creating an account with Flywheel, you agree to be bound by the terms of this Agreement and have used your electronic signature to agree to the terms of this Agreement.**
+## By clicking the "YES" button, you agree to be bound by the terms of this Agreement and have used your electronic signature to agree to the terms of this Agreement